Ready for publication

 Precious Blue, novel (excerpt)

-I shuffled back to the blocked T junction.
-Diverted Trafic, the sign read, in crooked letters hand-painted on a board nailed to a wooden barrier.
-I should have steered around it and stayed on the B road.
-A rusted-out digger slumbered in the ditch; tree stumps decorated the roadside, but the tarmac looked intact as it snaked into the first slopes of the Highlands.
+I checked if I still remembered my name—Osten, and today’s date—eighth of October, Wednesday.
+Then, I shuffled up the lane into the light, back to the T junction.
+Diverted Trafic.
+The sign had been written in crooked letters and nailed to a wooden barrier.
+A rusted-out digger slumbered in the ditch.
+Tree stumps dotted the side of the B road as it snaked into the first slopes of the Highlands.

-On the way back to the car, I found shade under a colossal, resin-smelling pine.
+On the way back to the car, I stopped under a resin-smelling pine.

 Sitting against the tree, I decided to count to ten.
 No, fifty.
-Better yet, a hundred.
-‘Thirty, thirty-one.’
-My eyes would not stay open.
+‘Twenty, twenty-one.’
 The breeze cooled my sweaty forehead.
-‘Fifty, fifty-one, fifty-two.’
+‘Forty, forty-one, forty-two.’

 ‘Anyone home?’
 Asked a woman’s voice, calm and dry.